jsdelivr/globalping-mcp-server/README.md

 - Windsurf
 - Any custom implementation of the MCP protocol

-See the MCP documentation for details on connecting clients to this server.
+See your tool's MCP documentation for details on connecting clients to this server.

 ## Available Tools